Nishi-16-K/Nishi-16-K/README.md

 - 👋 Hellooo there.
 Yep, It's me- Nishi Kashyap!
-- 👀 I’m interested in content writing, reading, tech-writing, blogging, and ofcourse....PROGRAMMING.
+- 👀 I love content writing, reading, tech-writing, blogging, and ofcourse....PROGRAMMING.
-- 🌱 I’m currently learning Python so that I can make super cool things.
+- 🌱 I’m currently on journey of #100DaysofCode challenge in Python- to grow my skills.
-- 💞️ I’m looking to collaborate with other content creators.
+- 💞️ I’m looking to collaborate with other creators.
 - 📫 Drop me a mail on: 9457390anu@gmail.com

 <!---